MJoergen/ym2151/Episodes/ep02_Sine_Wave/README.md

 The output is a 14-bit signed value between -1 and +1.

+## Naming Convention
+Since the design is growing in complexity, and since several modules are working in parallel and in a pipeline fashion, I have found it convenient to employ the same naming convention as [jotego](https://github.com/jotego/).
+So within a module, a signal name is postfixed with the delay written in roman numerals.
+For instance, the signal name\_I is delayed one clock cycle relative to the input to the module.
+I've found this increases readability and helps spot pipeline errors more easily.

 ## Other changes
 The Makefiles in sim/ and nexys4ddr/ have been updated with the new files.
-In the file ym2151.vhd the signal wav\_r has been renamed to phase\_r, and the calc\_sine module has been instantiated.
+In the file ym2151.vhd the operator module has been instantiated.
 Only the upper 10 bits of phase\_r are fed to this module, and the output (14 bits) is padded with two zero bits.

-Finally, there is a conversion from signed to unsigned, i.e. an addition of 1.
+Finally, there is a conversion from signed to unsigned.
 This is achieved simply by negating the MSB.